mdragone1/ESP32-IoT-Workshop/docs/part3/CLOUDANT.md

 ---
 **IMPORTANT**

 You will need to secure a suitable NoSQL database.
+It is reccomended using MongoDB.
-You could get a free account on [MongoDB](https://www.mongodb.com/).
+You could get a free account on [MongoDB](https://www.mongodb.com/), or install MongoDB locally on your laptop.

 You may need some time to figure out how to:
 - Create a new cluster in mongodb